Wladyk/basic-api-endpoints/README.md

 ## Authenthication

 This app uses JWT auth through djoser.
-The endpoints related to it are:__
+The endpoints related to it are:
-_/auth/jwt/users/_ for user creation:__
+_/auth/jwt/users/_ for user creation.
-_/auth/jwt/create/_ for user validation and auth/refresh token generation__
+_/auth/jwt/create/_ for user validation and auth/refresh token generation.
-_/auth/jwt/validate/_ for token validation:__
+_/auth/jwt/validate/_ for token validation.

 No user activation is currently enabled.